-Number of Shares Authorized; Outstanding Options, As of the date of termination of the 2002 Stock Incentive Plan on July 25, 2006, the day immediately preceding the date of pricing of our initial public offering, an aggregate of 6,082,042 of our ordinary shares had been authorized for grant under the 2002 Stock Incentive Plan, of which options to purchase 2,116,266 ordinary shares were issued and exercised and options to purchase 3,875,655 ordinary shares were issued and outstanding.
-Of the options to purchase 3,875,655 ordinary shares, options to purchase 3,502,714 ordinary shares have been exercised and options to purchase 21,668 ordinary shares remain outstanding as at March 31, 2015.
+Number of Shares Authorized; Outstanding Options.
+As of the date of termination of the 2002 Stock Incentive Plan on July 25, 2006, the day immediately preceding the date of pricing of our initial public offering, an aggregate of 6,082,042 of our ordinary shares had been authorized for grant under the 2002 Stock Incentive Plan, of which options to purchase 2,116,266 ordinary shares were issued and exercised and options to purchase 3,875,655 ordinary shares, options to purchase 3,502,714 ordinary shares have been exercised and options to purchase 21,668 ordinary shares remain outstanding as at March 31, 2015.
 Options granted under the 2002 Stock Incentive Plan that are forfeited, lapsed or canceled, settled in cash, that expire or are repurchased by us at the original purchase price would have been available for grant under the 2002 Stock Incentive Plan and would be effectively rolled over into our 2006 Incentive Award Plan which was amended and restated in 2009.